-Should Orphan Waste be delivered to MHSW collection sites, costs to manage these materials are allocated across all stewards of the MHSM Category.
-If the quantity of Orphan Waste is determined to be material, service providers will be notified that, as of a specified date, Stewardship Ontario will no longer accept responsibility for the Orphan Waste.
+Should orphan waste be delivered to MHSW collection sites, costs to manage these materials are allocated across all stewards of the MHSM Category.
+If orphan waste is identified and the quantity of orphan waste is determined to be material, service providers will be notified that, as of a specified date, Stewardship Ontario will no longer accept responsibility for the orphan waste.